 Because of the film’s success and Oscars, Golden Globes, and Grammy Awards, The Little Mermaid soundtrack was certified double platinum by the Recording Industry Association of America in September 1990 for shipments of two million copies of the soundtrack album, an unheard-of feat for an animated film at the time.

-The film also won two Golden Globes for Best Original Score as well Best Original Song for “Under the Sea”.
-It was also nominated in two other categories, Best Motion Picture and Best Original Song.
+The film also won two Golden Globes for Best Original Score and Best Original Song for “Under the Sea.”
+In addition, nominated in two other categories, Best Motion Picture and Best Original Song.
 Menken and Ashman also won a Grammy Award in 1991 for “Under the Sea.”

-One of the film’s favorite songs, “Part of Your World”, was nearly cut from the film when it seemingly tested poorly with an audience of school children, who became rowdy during the scene.
-This caused Jeffrey Katzenberg to feel that the song needed to be cut, an idea that was resisted by Musker, Clements, and Keane.
+One of the film’s favorite songs, “Part of Your World,” was nearly cut from the film when it seemingly tested poorly with an audience of school children, who became rowdy during the scene.
+The children’s reaction caused Jeffrey Katzenberg to feel that the song needed to be cut from the film, an idea that Musker, Clements, and Keane resisted.

-Both Musker and Clements cited the similar situation of the popular song “Over the Rainbow” nearly being cut from 1939’s The Wizard of Oz when appealing to Katzenberg.
-Keane pushed for the song to Both Musker and Clements cited the similar situation of the popular song “Over the Rainbow” nearly being cut from 1939’s The Wizard of Oz when appealing to Katzenberg.
-Keane pushed for the song to remain until the film was in a more finalized state.
-During a second test screening, the scene, now colorized and further developed, tested well with a separate child audience, and the musical number was kept.
+Musker and Clements cited the similar situation of the famous tune “Over the Rainbow” nearly being cut from 1939’s The Wizard of Oz when appealing to Katzenberg.
+Keane pushed for the song to Both Musker and Clements cited the similar situation of the famous song “Over the Rainbow” nearly being cut from 1939’s The Wizard of Oz when appealing to Katzenberg.
+Keane pushed for the music to remain until the film was in a more finalized state.
+During a second test screening, the scene, now colorized and further developed, tested well with a particular child audience, and they kept the musical number in the movie.

-Below we rank the most memorable The Little Mermaid songs performed in the movie.
+Below we rank the most memorable The Little Mermaid songs and lyrics performed in the movie.

 7. Daughters of Triton

-It’s not one of the best songs in the movie, but it does serve the purpose of showing that Ariel is a free-spirited person who is happy doing whatever she wants.
-This is a big musical performance by all of Triton’s daughters and is Ariel’s debut with them.
+It’s not one of the movie’s best songs, but it shows that Ariel is a free-spirited person who is happy doing whatever she wants.
+This tune is a big musical performance by all of Triton’s daughters and is Ariel’s debut with them.
 It builds up nicely, introducing each daughter as it highlights her great singing ability.
 However, when Ariel doesn’t appear, the song ends abruptly.

 6. Les Poissons

-Chef Louis’ singing, while he works, is a nice break from the film’s main storyline, with this scene being inserted for comedic value.
-The song is upbeat and fun, with Chef Louis clearly enjoying himself while preparing the meal.
-But this also acts as a great reminder of Sebastian’s point that it is actually safer to live under the sea than on land because this is how fish would be treated by humans.
+Chef Louis’ singing while he works, is a nice break from the film’s main storyline, with this scene inserted for comedic value.
+The song is upbeat and fun, with Chef Louis enjoying himself while preparing the meal.
+But this also is an excellent reminder of Sebastian’s point that it is safer to live under the sea than on land because this is how humans treat fish.

 5. Fathoms Below

-It’s a song that most people probably don’t remember since it takes place right at beginning of the movie before any major characters are introduced.
-With a focus on the ship and its crew, the song tells a story of what lives down under the sea.
-It’s well done, with legends and myths onboard ships being commonplace, and provides our first glimpse of Prince Eric.
+It’s a song that most people probably don’t remember since it takes place right at the beginning of the movie before the introduction of any significant characters.
+Focusing on the ship and crew, the song tells a story of what lives down under the sea.
+It’s well done, with commonplace legends and myths onboard ships, and provides our first glimpse of Prince Eric.

 4. Poor Unfortunate Souls

 Ursula, the Sea Witch, is one of Disney’s best villains, possessing a commanding presence, full of sass and confidence.
-It’s never clearer than when you hear Pat Carroll’s voice really booming in this amazing villain song.
-The song has a dark tone, but with the style and energy Ursula sings with, it becomes very catchy.
-The huge instrumental moments towards the end of the song once Ariel has signed the contract really bring things together nicely.
+It’s never more evident than when you hear Pat Carroll’s voice booming in this amazing villain song.
+The song has a dark tone, but with the style and energy Ursula sings, it becomes very catchy.
+Once Ariel has signed the contract, the monumental instrumental moments towards the song’s end bring things together nicely.
 Her deep vocals give this a truly eerie feel.

 3. Kiss the Girl

 First kisses are magical moments, and this song celebrates them.
-This romantic song is sung by the lovable Sebastian.
-The song is made even more romantic because the two young lovers are sitting in a blue lagoon, surrounded by all the animals who sing their hearts out at the end.
+The lovable Sebastian sings this romantic song.
+The piece is even more romantic because the two young lovers are sitting in a blue lagoon, surrounded by all the animals who sing their hearts out at the end.

 2. Part of Your World

 Of course, no song list for The Little Mermaid would be completed without Ariel’s heartwarming number “Part of Your World.”
-Of the songs from Ariel, this is the fan favorite, by far.
-Everyone can relate to her desire to be a part of a greater world, a world she wants to know more about.
+Of the songs from Ariel, this is the fan favorite by far.
+Everyone can relate to her desire to be a part of a more fantastic world, a world she wants to know in more detail.
 This beautiful song makes audiences admire Ariel and get excited to embark on her magical journey.

 1. Under the Sea

 It is no wonder this incredible song won the Oscar for Best Original Song.
-With its bubbly imagery and wordplay that is set to an irresistible melody, “Under the sea” makes every listener want to live underwater themselves.
-This is a song that everyone knows and loves, as it feels like an authentic party atmosphere.
-Sung by Sebastian, a fun character who exudes charisma, which is on full display throughout this one.
-He’s just trying to explain to Ariel that living underwater is safer and smarter than living above ground, which is his job.
-He does it so well and in the process creates one of Walt Disney’s best songs.
-See the Under the Sea lyrics post for more details on the song and complete lyrics from the movie and Broadway musical.
+With its bubbly imagery and wordplay set to an irresistible melody, “Under the sea” makes every listener want to live underwater.
+Everyone knows and loves the song, as it feels like an authentic party atmosphere.
+Sung by Sebastian, a fun character who exudes charisma throughout the delightful tune.
+He’s just trying to explain to Ariel that living underwater is safer and more intelligent than living above ground, which is his job.
+He does it so well and, in the process, creates one of Walt Disney’s best songs.
+See the Under the Sea lyrics post for more details on the music and complete Little Mermaid song lyrics from the movie and Broadway musical.